Contact Us

 Max Verstappen (2)

-The first sector of the track is a bit challenging and makes F1 cars rev through a set of corners that look like a S-bend.
+The first sector of the track is a bit challenging and makes F1 cars rev through a set of corners that look like an S-bend.
 Then watch out for a triple apex at the left side of the track from Turn 6 to Turn 8.
-Here the drive needs to be more focused as while exiting the apex, the track leads to a hard-long straightway.
-One of the cool facts about the Miami GP is that it is one of the F1 11th venues to be raced in the United States.
+Here, the driver needs to be more focused, as, while exiting the apex, the track leads to a long, hard straightaway.

 Records Made At The Miami International Autodrome

-The Miami International Autodrome Racing Track is acquainted with a couple of records in the history of F1.
+The Miami International Autodrome Racing Track is associated with a couple of records in the history of F1.

-• Lap Record: This record belongs to our Dutchman and current world championship defender Max Verstappen to date.
-With a blistering time of 1:29:708 of the seconds in 2023.
+• Lap Record: This record belongs to our Dutchman and current world championship defender, Max Verstappen, to date.
+With a blistering time of 1:29:708 seconds in 2023.

 • Fastest Lap: This honorable mention goes to Ferrari star driver Charles Leclerc.
 He secured a 1:28:796 of the seconds during qualifying way back in 2022.

-What are your thoughts on the 2024 Miami Grand Prix?
+What are your thoughts on the 2025 Miami Grand Prix?
 Will Verstappen set a triple crown win at the Hard Rock Stadium?
-Tell us in the comment below.
+Tell us in the comments below.

 Chase Your Sport